codebar/manual/_posts/2015-02-05-organiser-guide.md

 Giving people name badges helps out a lot.
 Remembering new names can be hard, especially for newcomers and this enables the attendees to always know who they are talking to and if they are a student or a coach, to avoid confusion.

 If the attendee list is long, you might want to have the labels printed instead.
 One of our sponsors has been kind enough to provide us with a free professional account at their label providing service and you can use to generate the addressing label template.
-You can to find the details in our shared password vault.
+You can to find the login in 1password.

 You will then have to get the list of the event attendees so you can import it and generate the template.
 You can do that by clicking *Export attendees* on the workshop's admin page.
 The list of attendees can also be retrieved by appending `.csv` to any invitation URL.